badeend/EnumClass/docs/index.md

 ## More introduction

-All the magic happens at compile-time, as part of the analyzers shipped with this package.
+All the magic happens at compile-time as part of the analyzers shipped with this package.

 Continuing with the example from above:
 - We define a `Shape` "enum" type, that has three "case" types: `Circle`, `Rectangle` & `Triangle`.
 - The `Shape` type has an `[EnumClass]` attribute, which is the cue for the analyzers to kick in.
 - The analyzers enforce that the base type and nested subtypes satisfy all the required criteria for them to be worthy of the title "enum class".
 Some of these criteria can be seen right there in the example: `abstract` base type, private constructor, cases extend their parent type, etc...
 All for the ultimate goal:
-- `Shape` is now **guarded against external extension** and we can be sure that any `Shape` instance we encounter at runtime will be: either a `Circle`, a `Rectangle` or a `Triangle`.
-Exactly one those three and _nothing more_.
+- `Shape` is now protected against external extension and we can be sure that any `Shape` instance we encounter at runtime will be either a `Circle`, a `Rectangle` or a `Triangle`.
+Exactly one of those three and _nothing else_.

 ## Exhaustiveness checking

-This is where the real power starts to shine through: all the subtypes/cases are known at compile-time so we can enforce that any `switch`-expression/statement on them is **exhaustive**.
+This is the true superpower of enum classes: all the subtypes are known at compile-time, so we can enforce that every `switch`-expression/statement on them is **exhaustive**.
 I.e. we can warn developers when they've missed a case:

 ```cs
 var area = shape switch // Warning EC2001: Switch is not exhaustive.
 Unhandled cases: Triangle.